anoma/namada/documentation/docs/src/testnets/upgrades.md

   ```

 Please reach out with any questions if you have any.
 This upgrade can be done asynchronously, but if you wish to continue validating the chain and testing our features, you must execute the above steps.

-## Latest Testnet

-***06/02/2023*** `public-testnet-3`

-The testnet launches on 09/02/2023 at 17:00 UTC with the genesis validators from `public-testnet-3`.
-It launches with [version v0.13.3](https://github.com/anoma/namada/releases/tag/v0.13.3) and chain-id `TBD`.
-If your genesis transaction is contained in [this folder](https://github.com/anoma/namada-testnets/tree/main/namada-public-testnet-3), you are one of the genesis validators.
-In order for the testnet to come online at least 2/3 of those validators need to be online.

-The installation docs are updated and can be found [here](./environment-setup.md).
-The running docs for validators/fullnodes can be found [here](./running-a-full-node.md).

-## Previous upgrades:

 ### Hotfix for Testnet `public-testnet-2.1.4014f207f6d`